Welcome to today's edition of the Rush 24-7 podcast.

 So it was highly embarrassing.

-Everybody ran to pictures of it.
+Everybody ran the pictures of it.

-And her next appearance on the Today Show, Matt Wauer said, Well, we've sure been seeing a lot of you lately.
+And her next appearance on the Today Show, Matt Lauer, said, well, we've sure been seeing a lot of you lately, which she dealt with it pretty well, pretty gracefully.

 But anyway, he wasn't there.